xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 # Guicey Server Pages

-Brings the simplicity of JSP to dropwizard-views.
+Brings the simplicity of JSP to Dropwizard views.
-Basement for pluggable and extendable ui applications (like dashboards).
+A basis for pluggable and extendable UI applications (like dashboards).

 !!! warning ""
     **EXPERIMENTAL MODULE**

 Features:

-* Use standard dropwizard modules: [dropwizard-views](https://www.dropwizard.io/en/release-4.0.x/manual/views.html) and [dropwizard-assets](https://www.dropwizard.io/en/release-4.0.x/manual/core.html#serving-assets)
+* Use standard Dropwizard modules: [dropwizard-views](https://www.dropwizard.io/en/release-5.0.x/manual/views.html) and [dropwizard-assets](https://www.dropwizard.io/en/release-5.0.x/manual/core.html#serving-assets)
-* Support direct templates rendering (without rest resource declaration)
+* Support direct template rendering (without REST resource declaration)
-* Static resources, direct templates and dropwizard-views rest endpoints are handled under the same url (like everything is stored in the same directory - easy to link css, js and other resources)
+* Static resources, direct templates, and Dropwizard views REST endpoints are handled under the same URL (like everything is stored in the same directory - easy to link css, js and other resources)
-* Multiple ui applications declaration with individual errors handling (error pages declaration like in servlet api, but not global)
+* Multiple UI application declarations with individual error handling (error page declarations like in the servlet API, but not global)
-* Ability to extend applications (much like good old resources copying above exploded war in tomcat)
+* Ability to extend applications (much like the good old resource copying over an exploded WAR in Tomcat)

 ## Problem

-Suppose you want to serve your ui to from the root url, then you need to re-map rest:
+Suppose you want to serve your UI from the root URL, then you need to re-map REST:

 ```yaml
 server: